LukeJC3/JC3MP-server-restart-and-zombie-mode-handler/README.md

 ![perms](https://user-images.githubusercontent.com/78240158/148135220-c02cef83-808c-46ff-81fe-1e150d5bb602.png)

 Next, if you try to run them, you might get an error like "/bin/bash^M: bad interpreter: No such file or directory".
-To fix this, run cd to the directory these two files are in and run "sed -i -e 's/\r$//' FILENAME".
+To fix this, cd to the directory these two files are in and run "sed -i -e 's/\r$//' FILENAME".
-Do this for both files and they should now be executable perfectly fine!.
+Do this for both files and they should now be executable perfectly fine!

 Now you can run both of them (for example "screen -d -m FILENAME", so they will keep running when you disconnect from the terminal) and they will check on your server and restart in any circumstances!